 Is there anything that carbon nanotubes can't do?

-We've already been promised see-through circuits, skinny mobile phones and gels that are stronger than steel.
+.
 Now a boffin at the University of Houston reckons carbon nanotubes can be used to create conductive composites out of cheap CD plastics.

 By combining nanotubes with the polycarbonates used for pressing CDs and DVDs, Associate Professor Shay Curran was able to reach a milestone of creating nanocomposites with ultra-high conductive properties.